tagion/tagion/src/bin-wave/README.md

 [tagionboot](https://github.com/tagion/tagion/tree/develop/src/bin-boot)

 # mode0
-> mode0 is internal mode, to run network in mode0, you need to follow the instructions below:<br>
+>mode0 is interprocess communication mode, each node in the network represented as a thread Main purpose of Mode0 is functional testing of the network and node, to run network in mode0, you need to follow the instructions below:<br>
 ```
 mkdir data
 cd data